Tracking customer success metrics is the key to customer loyalty and happiness.

 A Net Promoter Score, or NPS®, simply asks whether someone is likely to recommend your company to someone else.
 The rep and their relationship with the customer plays a major role in this rating.
 Customer satisfaction is not only about the customers' feelings towards the support representative or your product, but it is with their overall experience and how likely they are to return to your business.

 The benefit of an NPS is that it provides both quantitative and qualitative data about your customers.
 Not only does it ask participants to rate their experience on a numeric scale, but it also asks them to provide an explanation for their score.
-That way, your business can analyze feedback based on the score, then examine the customer experiences if you come across abnormal or outlying results.
+That way, your business can analyze feedback based on the score, then examine the overall customer experience metrics if you come across abnormal or outlying results.

 How to Measure Net Promoter Score